-Warming Up the FinTech Field: The Rise of Incubators in New York City
+Warming Up Fintech: The Rise of Incubators in New York City

 It’s not your average tale of two cities.